felskrone/utils/markdown_tests.md

 ## Configuration<a name="config"></a>
 The script can be either configured with commandline parameters or environment variables, not both at the same time.
 Supplying one parameter on the commandline disables environment awareness completely.
 I suggest using the parameters on the commandline for testing, once successful, transfer the configuration into your environment or ```docker -e``` parameters and run your container.
+For Kubernetes manifests see below.

 ```
   --ssl-key [SSL_KEY_FILE]